 Seniority can increase the pay of a Data Analyst.
 Here are the base salaries of a Data Analyst grouped into 6 seniority categories.

 An undergraduate degree in math, statistics, or business is usually a prerequisite for internships and entry-level positions in data analytics.
 Increasingly, however, advanced degrees, such as a master’s in data analytics, are becoming necessary to climb the career ladder in analytics and earn mid- and senior-level wages.

 Data analyst salaries are highest in tech hubs and financial centers within the U.S. and around the world.
-In the U.S., San Francisco and Seattle offer some of the highest average salaries, at $97,000 and $93,000 respectively, which is due, in part, to top tech companies like Amazon and Twitter having headquarters in those cities.
+In the U.S., San Francisco and Seattle offer some of the highest average salaries, at 93,000 respectively, which is due, in part, to top tech companies like Amazon and Twitter having headquarters in those cities.

 New York is also a top-paying U.S. city, with many data analysts employed by tech and financial services firms.
 Globally, Singapore and Australia offer high starting wages for data analysts.